-- (4) Comprised of 10,000,000 shares of Class A common stock included in the units sold in this offering, 375,000 shares of Class A common stock included in the private placement units to be sold in the private placement and 2,500,000 founder shares.
-Founder shares are currently classified as shares of Class B common stock, which shares will automatically convert into shares of Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Founder shares conversion and anti-dilution rights." - (5) Comprised of 3,333,333 public warrants sold in the units to be sold in this offering 125,000 private placement warrants included in the private placement units to be sold in the private placement.
+- (2) Comprised of 10,000,000 units sold in this offering and 375,000 private placement units. - (3) Includes up to 375,000 founder shares that will be forfeited by our initial stockholders depending on the extent to which the underwriters' over-allotment option is exercised. - (4) Comprised of 10,000,000 shares of Class A common stock included in the units sold in this offering, 375,000 shares of Class A common stock included in the private placement units to be sold in the private placement and 2,500,000 founder shares.
+Founder shares are currently classified as shares of Class B common stock, which shares will automatically convert into shares of Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Founder shares conversion and anti-dilution rights." - (5) Comprised of 5,000,000 public warrants sold in the units to be sold in this offering 187,500 private placement warrants included in the private placement units to be sold in the private placement.